baytelman/backend-interview/README.md

 ### Implementing your code

 - Your app should satify the rules of the game and follow your API design.
+- Your API routes should be documented (including parameters), implicitely (in code) or explicitely.
 - You can use any type of persistance (app memory, in-memory database, database engine, etc).

 ### Testing